waltandmartha/readmeproject/README.md

 ## 8. Describe the architecture of your App.

-The architecture of our app consist of a front-end and a backend.
+The architecture of our app consists of a front-end and a backend.

-Back-end
+### Back-end

 In the backend we are using MongoDB Database.
 Although MongoDB is schema-less database and is document orientated, it is good practice to constrain the contents of the collections to conform to a known format.

 That way we do not need to write defensive code to check and confirm the structure of the data as it comes out of the database, instead of when it goes into the database.
 The logic behind creating a schema in a document-orientated database is because we tend to read data more often you write it.
-Parts schema and Order schema

-Front-end
+### Front-end

 We are using React on the front end to render components on the client side.
-We use Minimongo library which creates a local cache in the front-end allowing that allows us make live-updating database queries.
+We use Minimongo library which creates a local cache in the front-end allowing us make live-updating database queries.

-App Architecture
+### App Architecture

-Meteor initializes code from the Client and Server directory.
+Meteor initialises code from the Client and Server directory.
 Both Client and Server will point to the configuration files in the startup directory and load all the code.

-The app's main architecture is made up client, server and
+The app's main architecture is made up client, server and imports.
 ```
-imports/
 server/
 client/
 imports/